lyssieth/Opportunity/Races/True Angels/True Angels.md

 ##### Mental

 Weak to having their past used as blackmail, or as an attack.
 Weak to psychological attacks.
-Llikely to get tunnel-visioned if killed multiple times by the same enemy.
+Likely to get tunnel-visioned if killed multiple times by the same enemy.

 ---